MartinThoma/MartinThoma.github.io/_posts/2014-05-10-discussions-with-friends.md

   If an argument has no impact or simply assumes an unrealistic situation, it might be irrelevant.
 * You don't have to agree at the end.
-A honest disagreement where both sides understand the arguments of the other side is much better than a compromis that no side really thinks is good.
+A honest disagreement where both sides understand the arguments of the other side is much better than a comprise that no side really thinks is good.

 And I want to note that discussions might have many equally valid answers, whereas